 code github actions 2

-We can’t say it enough, the documentation is that place to be if you need answers and details to work with the Gatling and Gatling Enterprise smoothly.
+We can’t say it enough: The documentation is where you need answers and details to work smoothly with Gatling and Gatling Enterprise.

 If you still have questions or want to discuss this new plugin, join the Gatling Community!
 Users and Gatling members will happily try to help you.